Rohan-cod/notes_app/README.md

 # Notes App
 A note taking app using django framework.
 Frontend using html, css and bootstrap.
 Add notes so you never miss anything.
 A note can only be edited or deleted by the user who created it.
+There is user authentication, a wonderful search bar made using javascript, jquery and AJAX and many more features.

 ## Requirements